zauberzeug/feldfreund_devkit/odrive/README.md

 python3 calibrate_two_motors_l.py
 ```

+If the calibration does not work calling it with `sudo` can help.

 These scripts will set the motor parameters and start the calibration of the hall sensors.

 When you are done, don't forget to reconfigure the ESP with your Feldfreund code.